 - Intestine infection (pseudomembranous colitis).
 Pseudomembranous colitis can happen with most antibiotics, including Ximino.
 Call your doctor right away if you get watery diarrhea, diarrhea that does not go away, or bloody stools.
 You may have stomach cramps and a fever.
 Pseudomembranous colitis can happen 2 or more months after you have finished your medication.

-right away if you get any of the following symptoms of liver problems:
+call your doctor right away if you get any of the following symptoms of liver